metalsoft-io/metalcloud-sdk-go/docs/ServerInterface.md

 ### NewServerInterface

-`func NewServerInterface(serverInterfaceId float32, serverId float32, macAddress string, index float32, osInfo string, ) *ServerInterface`
+`func NewServerInterface(serverInterfaceId float32, serverId float32, macAddress string, index float32, switchMacAddress string, osInfo string, ) *ServerInterface`

 NewServerInterface instantiates a new ServerInterface object This constructor will assign default values to properties that have it defined,